 This Chapter explores the tension between international ambitions and local realities, with a special focus on the issues encountered in civil law jurisdictions.
 To this end, the case of Italy is examined as a living experiment in comparative personal property security law.
 In this jurisdiction, the recent enactment of a non-possessory security device, absent a comprehensive reform of the country’s civil code affords important lessons for any civil law system which might be pondering personal property security law reforms.
 More profoundly, it epitomizes the gap that separates the aspirations of international legal instruments from their effective implementation in domestic contexts.
 This analysis is divided into two parts.
 The first reviews international and regional legal initiatives that have shaped the personal property law landscape and then identifies a set of core tenets shared among them.
 In the second part, attention shifts to Italy, scrutinizing both the personal property security legal edifice originally constructed in this jurisdiction and the attempts to overhaul it that have taken place over the past three decades.
 This is followed by a critical appraisal of the current state of the law, by reference to the aforementioned core tenets of personal property law reform.

 Castellano, Giuliano G. and Tosato, Andrea, "Personal Property Security Law: International Ambitions and Local Realities" (2019).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2171.